h5md/h5md/draft.rst

 or C++ program may thus declare r\[N\]\[D\] for the coordinates array while the Fortran program will declare a r(D,N) array (appropriate index ordering for a N atoms D dimensions system) and the HDF5 file will be the same.

-The "position", "velocity" and "force" datasets possess an optional attribute "units" that gives the units of their respective data ("nm" for the position, for instance).

 The content of the trajectory group is the following::